Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Introduction

 With increased automation, in-car entertainment is also becoming a priority for modern CVs \cite{8734737}.
 Modern CVs are expected to have many new features, such as vehicular sensing, onboard computation, virtual personal assistant, virtual reality, vehicular augmented reality, autopilot, high-definition (HD) map collection, HD content delivery, etc., \cite{8515151, chandupatla2020augmented} that are interconnected for both ADAS and infotainment.
 For these demands, by exploiting the emerging content caching \cite{Pervej_UPLEdge}, the centralized core network can remarkably gain by not only ensuring local content distribution but also lessening the core network congestion \cite{8367785, Pervej_AIACEC}.
 As such, VENs can reduce end-to-end latency significantly by storing the to-be-requested contents at the network edge \cite{9552606}, which is vital for the CVs' mission-critical delay-sensitive applications.
 A practical RAT on top of content caching can, therefore, bring a promising solution for SAE level $5$ automation on the road.
+Moreover, owing to these multifarious requirements, it is also critical to explore the efficacy of content caching with limited cache storage and different types of content classes, each class with multiple contents, in the content library.